-Dolpo region is the one of the least developed and the most remote regions in Nepal.
+Dolpo region is one of the least developed and the most remote regions in Nepal.
 In 2000, Nepal’s first English subtitled movie on Dolpo, “The Caravan,” was nominated for the Oscars after being a huge success in many countries.
 This led to the region being recognized by people from around the world.
-But despite this fact the region still remains an isolated corner that is not visited by a lot of people.
+But despite this fact, the region still remains an isolated corner that is not visited by a lot of people.
 Trekking route to Dolpo was closed until 1989 when the southern part of the region was opened for some organized trekking groups.

 Dolpo/Dolpa is located beside the Shey Phoksundo National Park in the western north of Nepal and in between the Dhaulagiri range and the Tibetan plateau.
-The Shey Phoksundo National Park was established to preserve the ecosystem of plants and wildlife that include rare blue sheep, gray wolf and snow leopard.
+The Shey Phoksundo National Park was established to preserve the ecosystem of plants and wildlife that include rare blue sheep, grey wolf and snow leopard.
 The view of Kanjiroba peak, Phoksundo Lake and the Dhaulagiri massif is the major attraction of this trek.

 One of the easiest ways to reach Dolpo is by taking a flight from Nepalgunj to Juphal.
-From Juphal you will need to trek for about four hours to reach the Dolpa district headquarter, Dunai.
+From Juphal you will need to trek for about four hours to reach the Dolpa district headquarters, Dunai.
 But you can also trek to Dunai from Dhorpatan that can be easily reached from Tansen.
-Along this journey, you will get to experience the Himalayan lakes, beautiful Buddhist monasteries, turquoise blue Phokhsundo Lake, and get to watch yak caravans being involved in the trade of rock salt and barley with Tibet.
+Along with this journey, you will get to experience the Himalayan lakes, beautiful Buddhist monasteries, turquoise blue Phokhsundo Lake, and get to watch yak caravans being involved in the trade of rock salt and barley with Tibet.
 If you opt for this trek during summer, you will be able to see the caravans of yaks and sheep running and playing around the valley in the trade route between the Tibetan Plateau and Nepal.

 The beauty and charm of this region cannot be matched by any other region in the world.
 An opportunity to meet the pleasant inhabitants of Tibetan origin, and explore their untouched lifestyle and villages is one of the best things in opting for trekking in this region.
 Dolpo region lies in the rain shadow area of the Himalayas due to which the landscapes are like deserts without green trees and monsoon watered hills.